YingLiu4203/old-dev-blog/_posts/2017-03-01-graphql-explained.md

 The basic type constructors are scalar types and the enum type.

-GraphQL has five scalar types: INT, Float, String, Boolean, and ID.
+GraphQL has five scalar types: `Int`, `Float`, `String`, `Boolean`, and `ID`.
 An ID, usually a number / a base64 value / a UUID string etc.,  represents a unique identifier that can be serialized as string.
+You can define a custom calar type such as `scalar Date`.

 An enum type is a finite set of names usually in a form of an all-cap string.
 For example, `enum Episode { NEWHOPE EMPIRE JEDI }`.